gracecummings/JMEDAS/section1/README.md

 ### Applying Jet ID

 There are several ways to apply jet ID.
-In our above exercises, we have run the cuts "on-the-fly" in our python FWLite macro (the first option here).
+In our above exercises, we have run the cuts "on-the-fly" in our python FWLite macro.
 The Jet ID can be applied as a series of cuts.
 The following examples use somewhat out of date numbers.
 See the above link to the JetID twiki for the current numbers.
 To apply the cuts on pat::Jet (like in miniAOD) in python then you can do:

 <details>
 <summary>